How to Do a Scooter Trick

 Similar to the Bunny Hop, the Nollie uses only the front wheel.
 Lean and push forward slightly with your arms to lift the back wheel off the ground.
 While rolling on the front wheel, hop by lifting it off the ground.
 Start with one Nollie and gradually build up as you become more comfortable.

-See also How to Charge an Electric Scooter Battery Without a Charger
+See also How to Fix Electric Scooter Charger Stays Green

 3. No Footer